Cwills0114/Snapping_ListView/README.md

 ## PhysicsFile

-The idea is that you take the current Scroll position Is the position divisble by the height of your cards if the remainder is not 0 take away the remainder to create the difference take or add this difference from the position depending whether the position is too high or two low.
+- The idea is that you take the current Scroll position
+- Is the position divisble by the height of your cards
+- If the remainder is not 0
+- Take away the remainder to create the difference
+- Take or add this difference from the position depending whether the position is too high or two low.

 see flutter docs for infomation on <a href="https://api.flutter.dev/flutter/physics/ScrollSpringSimulation-class.html" target="_Blank"> Scroll Spring Simulation </a>